An Information-Geometric Approach to Artificial Curiosity: Invariant information rewards

 \subsection{Artificial curiosity with information rewards}

-The motivation that intrinsic rewards in artificial curiosity should depend on the information that the agent has about the environment, while remaining agnostic to the representation of the information, uniquely constrains intrinsic rewards to $f$-information relative to the occupancy: \begin{restatable}{theorem}{uniquerewards} Probability-based intrinsic rewards $\bar{r}(s;p) = \bar{f}\left[ p(s) \right]$ with $\bar{f}$ any function, are invariant under the agent-environment interaction
+The motivation that intrinsic rewards in artificial curiosity should depend on the information that the agent has about the environment, while remaining agnostic to the representation of the information, uniquely constrains intrinsic rewards to $f$-information relative to the occupancy (c.f. \cite{jiao2014information}): \begin{restatable}{theorem}{uniquerewards} Intrinsic rewards $\bar{r}(s;p) \coloneqq \bar{f}\left[ p(s) \right]$, with any function $\bar{f}:\mathbb{R}\rightarrow\mathbb{R}$ and any probability density $p$, are invariant under the agent-environment interaction $M$,